AnneSWarlaumont/silence-after-vetting/README.md

 UCLA Major: Communications\
 UCLA Minor: Linguistics

-Greetings,

-Thank you for taking the time to take a look at our project!
+Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module.

+**Introduction**\

+Greetings!
 This is a tool to silence sections of audio files that have been "vetted" to remove last names and particularly private information from daylong audio files.
 It is the final step in a multi-step process most of which is documented elsewhere, specifically in [this Google Document](https://docs.google.com/document/d/1ZUB6p6roVcF1t_cZbjUeE_7nHToJqcJ8eMghQMSf4IU/edit?usp=sharing).

 One very important role of our Research Assistants is to ensure the privacy of particpants as we vet audio recordings.
 ELAN is a software tool that we utilize to annotate time selections of the sensitive information during the vetting process.
 ELAN